Tom Brady retires at 45, insisting this time it's 'for good'

 “I think I’ve been on the record dozens of times saying there’s no quarterback I’d rather have than Tom Brady, and I still feel that way,” Belichick said in 2021 — shortly before Tampa Bay, with Brady, came to New England and beat the Patriots in a game dubbed “The Return.”
 “I was very lucky to have Tom as the quarterback, to coach him, and he was as good as any coach could ever ask for.”

+After scoring 61 touchdowns in 2021, Tampa Bay slipped to 31 last season and averaged just 18.4 points per game — down from over 30 in Brady’s first two seasons with the Bucs.

+At 8-9, Brady’s only losing season in over two decades as a NFL starter, the Bucs became just the fourth team in league history to earn a postseason berth with a losing mark in a non-strike year.
+The offensive struggles continued during a lopsided loss to Dallas in the NFC wild-card round.

-Brady has won three NFL MVP awards, has been a first-team All-Pro three times and was selected to the Pro Bowl 15 times.
+Brady won three NFL MVP awards, was a first-team All-Pro three times and was selected to the Pro Bowl 15 times.

 Brady and model Gisele Bündchen finalized their divorce this past fall, during the Bucs’ season.
 It ended a 13-year marriage between two superstars who respectively reached the pinnacles of football and fashion.